WASTEWATER TREATMENT PLANTS

 Part of Norwegian Technology

 NW2E receives and treats oily water and other contaminated wastewaters.
-The wastewater treatment plant in Mekjarvik, outside Stavanger, is equipped with six tanks for a total capacity of 4.500 m3 and a modern biological treatment plant.
-Stavanger Slop handles also other types of hazardous waste.
-With our advanced technologies for recycling we can also use waste to generate bio-gas wnergy
+The wastewater treatment plant is equipped with six tanks for a total capacity of 4.500 m3 and a modern biological treatment plant.
+Also other types of hazardous waste are treated.

 • Approved for receiving oily flushing water